 The glue that binds all of these roles together is the propensity for a mathematical focus and a research-oriented mindset.
 Banks obviously are able to offer very lucrative packages to these researchers which draws them away from their core fields and into mathematical finance.
 These are essentially the “quant” roles.

 Some universities offer business/ finance degrees with a banking concentration.
 This essentially just means that certain courses which are relevant to banking like risk management, accounting, corporate finance, banking regulations etc. are added on top.
 This is also a good option as such an education will undoubtedly better prepare you for some retail/ commercial banking jobs.

 10. Computer Science/ Information Technology

 CS and IT are popular for several reasons:

-1. Tech graduates generally tend to be analytical with high logical reasoning capabilities.
-They are well suited for banking roles much like their engineering or physics batch mates.
+- Tech graduates generally tend to be analytical with high logical reasoning capabilities.
+They are well suited for banking roles much like their engineers or physicists.

 - There are some high paying development roles within banking.
 Computational Finance roles can pay at par with investment banking.
 And while development roles don’t pay that much, the compensation is still very competitive compared to the broader IT industry.